r2devops/hub/jobs/gulp/README.md

 ### Example of `.gitlab-ci.yml` file

-If you want to [change the default stage](/use-the-hub/#change-the-default-stage-of-job), or [customize your job](/use-the-hub/#global) have a look ont the example below 👇🏽
+If you want to [change the default stage](/use-the-hub/#change-the-default-stage-of-job), or [customize your job](/use-the-hub/#global) have a look on the example below 👇🏽

 ```yaml
 stages: